Open Source Conference GW OSCON

 Conference Highlights

-The GW OScon will feature:
+The GW OSCON will feature:

 Presentations from key members of GW's open source community.